innovyze/Open-Source-Support/README.md

 # Languages
 ## Ruby
 Ruby scripts are split into those which run from the UI and those which run via the Exchange API.
-The differences between the two are explicit in the Exchange.docx documentation.
+The differences between the two are explicit in the [Exchange](https://innovyze-emea01.s3-eu-west-1.amazonaws.com/WorkgroupProducts/Dropbear/2021.8/Exchange.pdf) documentation.

 In this repository:
 * Scripts that run from the **UI** will follow the nomenclature `UI_script.rb`.
 These can be run from the Workgroup Client.